 While it may occur to you that your baby lives in your house, you might be wrong because the same baby may be holding an opinion that’s different from yours.
-The baby literally does nearly every his/her activities on the walker so you certainly wouldn’t expect it to stay clean throughout.
+The baby literally does nearly every his/her activities on the walker so you certainly wouldn’t expect it to stay clean throughout and for this you must know how to clean a baby walker smoothly.

 A baby eats on the walker, poos and pees on it, plays on it, and moves on it so it’s clear that the walking-aider can easily get untidy.